Best Places To Celebrate Cinco De Mayo In South Florida

 Location: 2685 Northwest 105th Ave Doral, FL

-Viva La Playa: All Legends restaurants and bars will have Beat the Clock Drink Specials from noon to 4 p.m. on Cinco de Mayo: from noon to 1 p.m. there will be $2 margaritas; from 1 to 2 p.m. there will be Coronas for $2; from 2 to 3 p.m. $3 Camarena Blanco shots; and from 3 to 4 p.m. $5 blueberry margaritas.MORE NEWS: Card Sound Road Still Closed Due To Nearby Brush Fire
+Viva La Playa: All Legends restaurants and bars will have Beat the Clock Drink Specials from noon to 4 p.m. on Cinco de Mayo: from noon to 1 p.m. there will be $2 margaritas; from 1 to 2 p.m. there will be Coronas for $2; from 2 to 3 p.m. $3 Camarena Blanco shots; and from 3 to 4 p.m. $5 blueberry margaritas.MORE NEWS: DeSantis Sets Special Election For Hastings Seat

 Location: 10 S Ocean Blvd, Lake Worth, FL